-So escape the city-bubble for the weekend and relax in the mountains this summer.
-We’ve selected our top picks for scenic camping spots around Whistler, so all you need to do is pack your bag and join us!
+To make it easy for you to escape the city, we’ve selected our top picks for scenic camping spots around Whistler.
+All you need to do is pack your bag and join us!

 Where to Car Camp in Whistler

-Nairn Falls Provincial Park is located 32km north of Whistler and is home to a jaw-dropping rock sculpted 60-metre waterfall, which can be viewed up close by walking a short, 1.5km trail from the main car park.
-The park boasts vehicle accessible campsites so pull-up and enjoy the ease of car camping, for just $22 per-party per-night.
+Nairn Falls Provincial Park is located 32km north of Whistler and is home to a jaw-dropping, rock-sculpted, 60-metre waterfall, which can be viewed up close by walking a short, 1.5km trail from the main car park.

-Our favourite camping spots in the area are those on the edge of the high cliffs that tower above the mighty Green River.
+Our favourite camping spots here are those on the edge of the high cliffs that tower above the mighty Green River.
 As you fall asleep at night, listen to the gush of swirling, glacial-fed water as it tumbles through the valley below.
-This campground is an ideal base to explore the natural wonders of the Sea to Sky corridor from.
+This campground is an ideal base from which to explore the natural wonders of the Sea to Sky corridor.

-If you’re arriving in Whistler in an RV, head straight to Riverside Resort.
-This campground, located just north of Whistler and within walking distance to the village, is open year-round and is fully equipped for all of your needs.
+If you arrive in Whistler in an RV, head straight to Riverside Resort.
+This campground, located just north of Whistler and within walking distance of the village, is open year-round and is fully equipped for all of your needs.